Woodrow Medical Centre

 - a utility bill with your name and address on it

 You will then be offered an appointment to see one of our Practice Nurses for a routine medical check.
 Children under five years of age do not need to have a medical but parents will be asked for details of all immunisation dates.
 This is part of our regular procedure before seeing a Doctor.
-Please do bear in mind, however, that you will be registered with the Practice rather than an individual GP.
+All patients are allocated a named GP and if you would like to know your allocated GP, please contact the Practice on 01527 91 70 70.

 When you wish to register a new baby please note that the